Mascot (sternwheeler): 1904 sinking

 In September 1904, Mascot struck a snag on the Lewis River and sank.
-Mascot was raised and taken to Portland for repairs, which were completed on October 25, 1904 at the Portland Shipyard.
+Mascot was raised and taken to Portland for repairs, which were completed on October 25, 1904, at the Portland Shipyard.
 While Mascot was out of service, its owners, the Kamm interests, chartered Leona from the Oregon City Navigation Company to take Mascot’s place.

 Hoodoo boat

 Following extensive repairs in the first part of 1901, Mascot was launched on Monday, April 8, 1901.
 The repairs, which had lasted for two or three weeks, were necessary because of a collision that Mascot had had with the sternwheeler Hercules.
 At this time Mascot was owned by the Vancouver Transportation Company, a concern of Jacob Kamm.

 Early the next morning, the watchman went on board and found water in the hold.
 According to one newspaper account, at about 5:00 p.m. a river steamer came by, creating a heavy swell, which caused Mascot to roll over to the right, crushing some of the superstructure against the wharf.
 Mascot then rolled over to the left, and sank in 15 feet of water.

 Newspapers of the time noted the inconsistency between the boat's name and its apparent bad luck.
-The Morning Astorian commented that "this is the forth serious accident that has happened to the vessel and she seems to belie her hame with a consistency that would be admirable under other circumstances."
+The Morning Astorian commented that "this is the fourth serious accident that has happened to the vessel and she seems to belie her hame with a consistency that would be admirable under other circumstances."
 The Morning Oregonian facetiously remarked that "the next boat Mr. Kamm builds will probably be named the Hoodoo."

-Nor was the Morning Oregonian finished with its remarks, running on April 11, 1901 a story which stated that the boat was still on the boat of the river, and noting that the cabin furniture "has been removed to a dry place, but the wetting it got did not do any particular damage, as it has been there before."
+Nor was the Morning Oregonian finished with its remarks, running on April 11, 1901, a story which stated that the boat was still on the boat of the river, and noting that the cabin furniture "has been removed to a dry place, but the wetting it got did not do any particular damage, as it has been there before."

 By June 18, 1901, Mascot was back in service, carrying that day as one of its passengers former Oregon governor Sylvester Pennoyer from Portland to the Lewis River, where Pennoyer owned a 460-acre ranch.